-Each year there are approximately 500 cases of major trauma and 4,200 of non-major trauma in the Northern Region.
+The incidence of major trauma is rising, with 700 cases of major trauma in 2019/20 for the Northern Region.
 Many patients are transferred between DHBs to receive definitive care for their injuries.

-The Northern Region Trauma Network has a goal to introduce a more formal system for managing trauma patients that views the entire patient journey from onset of injury to integration back into their community.
-The initiatives we are implementing are in line with other jurisdictions which have demonstrated significant reduction with in-hospital mortality rates, improved recovery from injuries, and cost savings to the health system and reduced social costs for the patient.
+The Northern Region Trauma Network is working towards a more formal system for managing trauma patients that views the entire patient journey from onset of injury to integration back into their community.
+The initiatives we are implementing are in line with other jurisdictions which have demonstrated significant reduction with in-hospital mortality rates, improved recovery from injuries, cost savings to the health system and reduced social costs for the patient.
 Our work is aligned to the Major Trauma National Clinical Network to build a robust and consistent national system across New Zealand.

 We are introducing a range of initiatives to introduce contemporary, quality care for major trauma patients in this region.
 Optimisation of pre-hospital and inter-hospital transfer systems and in-hospital management practices that follows the patient through to the community will deliver better overall trauma care, and cost savings in the form of improved resource utilisation and shorter hospital stays.
-A case review process is being established to identify and address regional systemic issues and to share points of learning.
+A regional case review process has been established to identify and address regional systemic issues and to share points of learning.